-Progressive Field currently has \$37,415,629 in capital projects that have been approved by the County, with \$1.1 million that has been approved by Gateway and now pending to County Council for approval (see charts on next page).
+Progressive Field currently has \$37,415,629 in capital projects that have been approved by the County, with \$1.1 million that has been approved by Gateway and now pending to County Council for approval.

 That means that the Indians have used \$38.5 million in maintenance costs in just the first two years.